ggreer/geoff.greer.fm/_posts/2015-07-25-laptop-annoyances-or-why-i-use-a-macbook.md

 ---

 I have yet to find any non-Apple laptop that gets these right.
-Even many Apple models miss the mark slightly.
+Even many Apple models miss the mark.
+But it's because I have such low tolerance for these annoyances that I keep coming back to the Mac.
+If you've found something else that you're happy with, great.
+Just don't disparage all the Apple owners for being sheep.
+There really are a lot of details that Apple reliably gets right.